Bolton Notch State Park

 Bolton Notch is just across from Freja Park which as a mile loop from the town trail to the Shenipsit section.
 The Hop River trail also extends for several miles in either direction from the park and is a popular launching spot for cyclists.
 Near the park, it follows Railroad Brook which was restored to its natural state to allow the flourishing of the fish community.

-The other main feature is Squaw cave along the cliff edge within view of Rt 44.
-My initial visit was just to the mouth of the cave.
-I thought it warranted only a few minutes exploring the opening though I did notice a dark hole at the back of the mouth.
+One of Connecticut’s true “solution” caves, Squaw cave is along the cliff edge within view of Rt 44.
+My initial visit was just to the mouth of the cave, I thought it warranted only a few minutes exploring the opening though I did notice a dark hole at the back of the mouth.
 It wasn’t until my most recent visit that I finally decided to climb in.
 That dark hole narrows to a tunnel that continues for 30-40 ft.
-Several large spiders inhabit it, but I think actively tried to stay out of my way.
+Several large spiders inhabit it, but fortunately they actively tried to stay out of my way.
 I shimmied on my stomach in the relatively flat underground passage.
 When I quieted my breathing, I could hear running water that seemed like it was in the rock right over my head.
-The walls are rippled from water and the floor is loose rock and shiny golden brown soil.
-When the tunnel got too narrow to continue I could see running water just past a small mound and an even narrower tube continuing on.
+The walls are have a rippled appearance as the limestone was eroded by water.
+The floor of the cave is loose rock and shiny golden brown soil.
+The eventually tunnel got too narrow to safely continue, but I could see running water just past a small mound and an even narrower tube continuing on.
+Check the movie tab above or click this link to see footage of the cave.

 Bolton Historical Society – Ancient Days in Bolton Notch